alexliesenfeld/composer/README.md

 composer.json       # Composer project file
 ```

-Please note that you should not modify the project directory manually.
-The entire directory is managed by Composer.
+Please note that you should not modify the above files and directories manually.
+The entire project directory is
+managed by Composer.
+It is safe to add more files and directories to the project directory, however.

 You probably want to add the `Build` and `Dependencies` directory to your `.gitignore` file.
 They are generated
 automatically by Composer when missing, so there is usually no need to store them in version control.
 It is also safe
 to remove them if you need to rebuild everything from scratch.

 After project initialization, the `Source` and `Resources` directories will already contain some initial files
 based on the selected prototype (please see next section).
-It is safe to replace these with your own files if you wish.
+It is safe to replace them with your own files if you wish.
+However, you should not copy the files to the project folder directly but use Composer to add the files to the project.

 ### Prototypes